The 1920s: Rumours

 His clubs and fellow players have known his sexuality with mixed reactions, but once public, he receives abuse from crowds during matches.
 He commits suicide in 1998.

-In 1992 Fashanu presents a pilot for the first national radio show aimed at LGBTQ+ youth, but doesn’t go on to present the strand on Radio 1.
+In 1992 Fashanu presents a pilot for the first national radio show aimed at LGBT+ youth, but doesn’t go on to present the strand on Radio 1.

 In this interview from 1992, Justin talks openly about coming to terms with his sexuality.
 He acknowledges the concessions he's been forced to make and the effect coming out has had on his career, his family and his treatment by the media.